EredjepKadyrov/directions-api-clients-route-optimization/README.md

 ### Swagger

-Currently we use swagger codegen 2.1.5 to create the projects and e.g. java uses swagger-annotations-version 1.5.0
+Currently we use swagger codegen 2.2.1 to create the projects and e.g. java uses swagger-core 1.5.9

 ### Update all clients